Nuclear Surface Warfare Officer transitioning into cybersecurity

 Projects

-These projects come from documented lab work and hands-on defensive practice, with a focus on monitoring, hardening, investigation, and detection.
+These projects come from documented lab work, with a focus on detection engineering, telemetry analysis, and adversary emulation.

 Detection Engineering Lab

-• Instrumented a Windows domain environment to collect and review host telemetry through Sysmon and Wazuh.
+• Instrumented Windows domain endpoints with Sysmon and forwarded telemetry into Wazuh.

-Tools usedVMware, Active Directory, Sysmon, Wazuh, Windows Event Logs
+Tools usedVMware, Active Directory, Sysmon, Wazuh, Atomic Red Team, Windows Event Logs

-Skills demonstratedDetection engineering, telemetry pipeline design, rule tuning, validation, triage
+Skills demonstratedDetection engineering, telemetry pipeline design, MITRE ATT&CK mapping, rule tuning, adversary emulation

 View this project in my GitHub portfolio